OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 The following approach has been retained:

 - An "entity" model is added to modelize third parties in a generic way.
-- A third party is an entity that is provider of the entity representing the client using CISO Assistant.
+- A third party is an entity that is provider of the entity representing the client using Auditrex.
 - An evaluation of a third party is based on a compliance assessment, to leverage a huge amount of existing models and code.
 - This compliance assessment is done by the third party.
 - This compliance assessment is reviewed by the client, requirement by requirement.
 - An import/export functionality for compliance assessments shall be available to transmit a filled questionnaire from the third-party to the client.
 - Review features are added to compliance assessment to enable this workflow in a generic way.
-- A requirement node can include questions (which is a generic improvement, as many frameworks have questions), as a JSON form.
+- A requirement node can include a question (which is a generic improvement, as many frameworks have questions), as a JSON form.
 This will correspond to a JSON answer in the corresponding requirement assessment.

 ### Entity-relationship diagram